 - Gold Bullion Rounds

 The weight of gold is measured by troy ounce.
-Gold can be purchased by the gram, in ounces, or even by the kilo in the form of a gold brick.
-Since sizes vary from an oz to kilos, direct physical possession of gold is not required.
+Gold can be purchased by the gram, in ounces, or even by the Kilogram (kilo) in the form of a gold brick.
+Since sizes range from an oz to kilos, direct physical possession of gold is not required.
 Often this gold is stored in a safe, with a dealer, or at the bank or another facility.
-Other options include gold certificates, exchange-traded products, gold bullion price derivatives, and gold accounts.
+Other options include gold certificates, Exchange-traded fund products (ETFs), gold bullion price derivatives, and gold accounts.

-For example, contributing to a gold or precious metals IRA is another way to invest get and exposure to the gold price and the physical metal itself.
+For example, contributing to a gold or precious metals IRA, e.g. gold IRA or silver IRA, is another way to invest get and exposure to the gold price and the physical metal itself.
 The IRA custodian allows more diverse investments.
 The IRA holds physical bars or bullion as well as paper assets.
 Gold self-directed accounts can also include other types of retirement accounts.
-Precious metals that can be held in these IRA accounts include gold, silver, palladium, and platinum.
-It is required these metals held inside of an IRA are in the form approved by the IRS for this purpose.
+Precious metals that can be held in these IRA accounts include Gold, Silver, Palladium, and Platinum.
+It is required these metals held inside an IRA are in the form approved by the IRS for this purpose.